HL7/cql/input/pages/04-logicalspecification.md

 SubsumedBy : BinaryExpression
 ```

-The SubsumedBy operator returns true if the given codes are equivalent, or if the first code is subsumed by the second code (i.e. the first code is a descendent of the second code in a subsumption hierarchy), and false otherwise.
+The SubsumedBy operator returns true if the given codes are equivalent, or if the first code is subsumed by the second code (i.e. the first code is a descendant of the second code in a subsumption hierarchy), and false otherwise.

 For the Concept overload, this operator returns true if any code in the first concept is subsumed by any code in the second.